By Claudia Pollak, Esq., Updated October 19, 2020

 A strong, engaged, and active board is critical to the long-term success of any nonprofit organization.
 Often, the most challenging obstacles are in implementing a viable governing body that will be best suited to lead the organization, fulfill its mission, and sustain financial viability.

 The easiest place to start is by identifying skill sets among current board members.
 Each board member should bring a skill set or skill sets that will have an impact on the success of the nonprofit organization.
 This requires that each board member understand both his or her individual and collective roles in serving on the board and guiding the charitable organization in meeting its mission.

-An effective nonprofit board prizes both transparency and accountability.
-These goals are achieved by ensuring that the nonprofit’s board and officers follow the rules, policies and procedures that are set out in its bylaws and board governance policies.
+Effective nonprofit board prizes both transparency and accountability.
+These goals are achieved by ensuring that the nonprofit’s board and officers follow the rules, policies, and procedures that are set out in its bylaws and board governance policies.

 Does your nonprofit actively consult its bylaws or do the bylaws collect dust in a drawer?